HelTecAutomation/HeltecDocs/en/source/general/view_limited_technical_data.md

 &nbsp;

-- You can see some informations about this board,click`Relevant Resource` ，you can see the Pinout diagram,open the `limited` folder, you can see the Schematic diagram.
+- You can see some informations about this board,click`Relevant Resource` ，you can see some open resources,open the `limited` folder, you can see some limited resources.

 ![](img/view_limited_technical_data/04.png)